CarlosRoque/cool_nested_forms/README.md

 end
 ```
 ### The partials used to generate the new and existing tasks
 We need to provide cool_nested_forms two partials.
-One for existing records and one
+One for new and one
 for existing records.
 They will be placed under the Job's view folder.
 Make sure the
 id field of the container is set like so: id="<%= id %>"